 Research shows that personal appearance is a significant factor in choosing a partner.
 The interviews confirm that men are willing to post more information about themselves and even provide additional visual information if requested.

 ‘I usually post from four to six photos to my profile.
 In my opinion, this is what it takes to understand how I look.
 Some of my correspondents did not agree, in which case I offered social networks and instant messengers.
-I occasionally include Instagram, but this is more of an exception’ (man, 18-27).
+I occasionally include Instagram (property of Meta, which has been recognised as an extremist organisation in Russia), but this is more of an exception’ (man, 18-27).

 ‘It is important that I feel at ease with a man, and the earlier the better, so that’s why the photo is important…And if I can tell from the photo this he’s not my type, I don’t match up with him’ (woman, 28-37).